-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-The school has used Key Stage One and Two statutory assessments, the Year 1 Phonics Check as well as internal formative and summative teacher judgements, and external moderation to assess the progress and attainment of Pupil Premium children at the end of 2021-22.
+The school has used Key Stage One and Two statutory assessments, the Year 1 Phonics Check as well as internal formative and summative teacher judgements.